 Plow mixing technology has been used for ages in hot melt applications to add additional raw materials to thermoplastics, and other materials like rubber compounds.
 Some companies in the hot melt arena have seen times improve up to 500 percent over other blending technologies.
-Plow mixers have been used in the pigment dispersions market for years as an effective methodology of blending dried pigments into the final products.
+Plow mixers have been used in the pigment dispersions market for years as an effective methodology for blending dried pigments into the final products.
 They have also been used in the ceramics industry to homogenize powder materials together while coating them with binding agents in the same vessel to help the materials adhere together.

 Processall employees have a long history of working with companies to aid everything from initial testing, installation of the unit, and maintenance throughout the life cycle of the machinery.